devsu/docker-tao/README.md

 Since this folder is created only in the `tao` image, it won't be accessible by the `web` container, which is good for security reasons.

-You can execute this docker image building (specified in next sections) and run the next command:
+If you don't want to use docker-compose, you can also install and run TAO using the following command:

-docker run --env DB_HOST=https://example.org --env DB_NAME=myDB --env DB_USER=myDBUser --env DB_PASSWORD=myDBPass --env USER=myTaoAdminUser --env PASSWORD=myTenLengthAlfanumericTaoAdminPassword tao
+docker run --env DB_HOST=https://example.org --env DB_NAME=myDB --env DB_USER=myDBUser --env DB_PASSWORD=myDBPass --env USER=myTaoAdminUser --env PASSWORD=myTenLengthAlfanumericTaoAdminPassword devsu/tao

 It's necessary to define the next environment variables: